-For example, last June Ericsson and US operator Sprint demonstrated the ability to live-stream a 4K UHD video feed over a live 5G wireless signal using 400 MHz of spectrum.
+Way back in June 2016 Ericsson and US operator Sprint demonstrated the ability to live-stream a 4K UHD video feed over a live 5G wireless signal using 400 MHz of spectrum.

 Michael Goodman, Director, TV and Media Strategies for Strategy Analytics said: “Television is already being transformed by new digital services like Netflix and Amazon.
 The arrival of 5G TV wireless services could herald another wave of TV disruption through the 2020s and beyond.”

 Wireless technology consultant Peter Rysavy told Forbes: “When I analyse demand for wireless broadband, I look at both Internet and TV cord replacement.
 TV content delivered to households can drive values much higher.”